hehaowen00/path-router/README.md

 middleware can be added using the `use` method

+middleware is applied when the route is inserted and won't change if the `use` function is called again

 ```go
 func logger(next HandlerFunc) HandlerFunc {
     return func(w http.ResponseWriter, r *http.Request, ps *pathrouter.Params) {